riccardo-rusca/ProbeRequestSniffing/README.md

 > R. Rusca, F. Sansoldo, C. Casetti and P. Giaccone, "What WiFi Probe Requests can tell you," 2023 IEEE 20th Consumer Communications & Networking Conference (CCNC), Las Vegas, NV, USA, 2023, pp. 1086-1091, doi: 10.1109/CCNC51644.2023.10060447.
 [URL](https://ieeexplore.ieee.org/document/10060447) [BibTeX](/cite.bib)

+Note that all the results in the paper are obtained with the test performed during March 2022.
+The results of the newer test performed during March 2023 is an extension of the work.

 ### Overview
 | Specification |            |